mortzmortz/reactnd-project-myreads/README.md

 ## Project Overview

 This is the first project for Udacity's React Fundamentals course.
 The goal of this project is to create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-You can change to books' status and search for new books to add to your shelf.
+You can change the books' status and search for new books to add to your shelf.

-## Installation
+## Run the project

-To run the project:

 * Install project dependencies with `yarn install`
 * Start the development server with `yarn start`